mhauskn/mocapact.github.io/index.md

 <p class="cover" align="center"> <img src="assets/front_cartoon.jpg" width="90%" /> </p>

-## DescribeWorld
+## Abstract

-Humans have the capability, aided by the expressive, compositional nature of language, to learn quickly by demonstration.
+> Humans have the capability, aided by the expressive, compositional nature of language, to learn quickly by demonstration.
 Given very few examples, they can generalize known concepts in order to infer novel goals then accomplish them in novel settings.
 Here we introduce DescribeWorld, a task environment designed to test this sort of generalization skill in grounded autonomous agents.
 We task agents first with inferring an unseen goal from a single demonstration in a 2D Minecraft-style grid world, then with accomplishing the goal in a new setting without access to ground truth task descriptions.
 Goals are linguistically and procedurally composed of learnt concepts.

-Inspired by how humans leverage language as a powerful tool for generalization, we propose a neural agent infused with hierarchical latent language--both at the level of goal inference and subgoal planning-- that learns to perform grounded, one-shot demonstration following.
+> Inspired by how humans leverage language as a powerful tool for generalization, we propose a neural agent infused with hierarchical latent language--both at the level of goal inference and subgoal planning-- that learns to perform grounded, one-shot demonstration following.
 We find that agents that thus reparametrize the task into a policy search through text space are better equipped to perform the challenge, particularly when faced with tests of systematic